Yoithebrain/Uge-7---8---Niveau-2/readme.md

 This is a Warehouse Management System (WMS) implemented in Python.
 It provides functionality for managing inventory, suppliers, categories, transactions, and user actions within a warehouse.

+Based on the requirements in /Documentation/Assignment_Week_7_8_level_2.pdf.

+## Diagrams
+To be made and descriped here.

 ## Features

 - **Inventory Management**: Keep track of all products in the warehouse, including their quantities, locations, and statuses.